Rajyashree1/SQL_Coffee_Shop_Sales_Analysis/README.md

 # SQL_Coffee_Shop_Sales_Analysis
-Done analysis of the coffee data with SQL and PowerBi.
+Done analysis of the coffee sales  data with SQL and PowerBi.